XS-MLVP/picker/README.md

 ## Introduction

-Picker is a chip verification auxiliary tool.
-There are two functions: the first is aimed at encapsulating RTL design verification modules (.v/.scala/.sv) and exposing Pin-Level operations through other programming languages, with plans to support automated Transaction-Level primitive generation in the future. the second is pack uvm transaction as a uvm agent and python class, you can use them and xcomm tool to enable communication between UVM and Python.

-Supported programming languages include C++, Python, Java, Scala, and Golang.
+**picker** is a chip verification auxiliary tool with two main functions:

+1. **Expot RTL designs into verification modules:** Picker can convert RTL design verification modules (.v/.scala/.sv) into dynamic libraries and provide programming interfaces in multiple high-level languages (currently supporting C++, Python, Java, Scala, Golang) to drive the circuits.
+1. **Pack UVM-TLM transaction with other languages:** Picker can automatically encapsulate TLM code based on user-provided UVM sequence_items, providing communication interfaces between UVM and other high-level languages (such as Python).

-This auxiliary tool allows users to perform chip UT verification based on existing software testing frameworks, such as pytest, junit, TestNG, go test, etc.
+This tool allows users to perform chip unit testing based on existing software testing frameworks, such as pytest, junit, TestNG, go test, etc.

-The advantages of verifying with Picker include:
+Advantages of verification based on picker:

-1. No leakage of RTL design.
-After conversion by Picker, the original design files (.v) are transformed into binary files (.so), allowing for verification without the original design files and preventing verifiers from accessing the RTL source code.
+1. No RTL design leakage: After conversion by picker, the original design files (.v) are transformed into binary files (.so).
+Verification can still be performed without the original design files, and the verifier cannot access the RTL source code.
-2. Reduced compilation time.
-When the DUT (Design Under Test) is stable, it only needs to be compiled once (packaged into .so).
+1. Reduced compilation time: When the DUT (Design Under Test) is stable, it only needs to be compiled once (packaged into a .so file).
-3. Broad user base.
-The provided programming interfaces cover developers of different languages (traditional IC verification only uses System Verilog).
+1. Wide user range: Provides multiple programming interfaces, covering developers of different languages.
-4. Rich software ecosystem.
-It can utilize ecosystems like Python3, Java, Golang, etc.
+1. Utilizes rich software ecosystems: Supports ecosystems such as Python3, Java, Golang.
-5. Automate the packaging of UVM transactions to enable communication between UVM and Python.
+1. Automated UVM transaction encapsulation: Achieves communication between UVM and Python through automated UVM transaction encapsulation.

-Currently, Picker supports the following backend RTL simulators:
+Currently supported RTL simulators by picker:
 1. Verilator
-2. Synopsys VCS
+1. Synopsys VCS

 ## How to Use